 1. Raise Chicken Breeds Especially Climatized To Cold Weather

 Specific breeds of chickens do best in cold weather.
-Click here to skip down to the list of the best breeds for cold climates.

 Generally speaking, darker chickens, those with heavier feathers, and smaller wattles and combs do the best in colder climates.

 2. Eliminate Drafts, But Keep Good Ventilation In The Chicken Coop

 One of the ways to protect your chickens from dangerous and moist air in the winter is to have a coop with good ventilation.
 This is important for several reasons.